• 4,000 firms

 8. Boost employees’ morale

-Several ways can be done to improve an employee’s morale.
-One is through work appreciation.
-They can praise them for a good job through incentives or recognition.
+A big part of raising team productivity is keeping people motivated.
+There are several ways to lift morale.
+One is work appreciation.
+For example, praise a good job through incentives or recognition.

 9. Avoid multitasking

-Research shows that multitasking tends to slow down an employee’s performance.
-As a result, they don’t accomplish any task at all.
-This is the reason employers should discourage doing several tasks at once.
+Multitasking hurts everyone’s productivity, from staff to managers.
+Research shows it tends to slow performance.
+As a result, no task gets done well.
+So employers should discourage doing many tasks at once.

-Further, to avoid getting overwhelmed, it’s also recommended to hire offshore staff from BPO providers like Cloudstaff.
-These remote staff can make your work days much easier and more organized — increasing your workplace productivity.
+Instead, make a to-do list and help set priorities.
+For example, start with small tasks, then move to bigger ones.
+Further, to avoid overwhelm, hire offshore staff from BPO providers like Cloudstaff.
+These remote staff can make your work days easier and more organized, which increases your workplace productivity.

 10. Avoid micromanagement

-Micromanagement is another productivity buster for employees.
-While screen monitoring is good in tracking their progress, micromanagement does otherwise.
-It removes the freedom of the employees and decreases their motivation.
+Micromanagement is another productivity buster.
+While screen monitoring helps track progress, micromanagement does otherwise.
+So it removes freedom and lowers motivation.

 11. Shorten meetings if needed